Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Running Java files

-The main change in this version is that developers no longer need to explicitly compile the ava source files using the javac command.
+The key change in this version is that the programmer does not need to explicitly compile Java source files with the javac command.

 Code to run Java files without compiling source files